CSbyGB/csbygb.github.io/_posts/2022-10-02-how-to-get-started.md

 # How to get started with pentesting?

-*When people ask me about how to get into pentesting, the first i say is that practice is essential.
+*When people ask me about how to get into pentesting, the first I say is that practice is essential.
 But how to practice pentesting on your own?
 How to get started with virtual machines?*
 *In this article i am going to explain, how to create a virtual attacking machine.
 With this machine, you will be able to practice on platforms that have « boxes ».
 Boxes are vulnerable machines that can be hacked.
 I will then present some of the website you can use for practice.*
+*On another part I will share how to use vulnerable virtual machines and set them up in your lab*
 *Practicing this way is very helpful because it is the closest way to understand pentest (it is not realistic but you will get the core techniques used for pentest)*
-**Note: This article was previously published in my former blog**

 ## How to get started ?